deepgram/deepgram-fern-config/README.md

 ### Production Docs

 Documentation is automatically published when you run the `fern generate` command.
 We only expect this to be ran via the GitHub Actions workflows.

-Please ***DO NOT RUN THIS COMMAND MANUALLY***.
+Please ***DO NOT RUN THIS COMMAND MANUALLY*** unless you know what you're doing.

 ```sh
 fern generate --docs